-The experimental results of Case 2 are shown in Figs. 8-9.
+The experiment results of Case 2 are shown in Figs. 8-9.
 The object comes and contacts with the remote environment following vertical Y axis as shown in Fig. 7.
-Fig. 8 shows the time responses of end-effector position of the locked-system with the master, Fig 9 shows the time responses of reflection force from environment.
-In Fig 9, the grasping object comes and contacts with environment in case of the master and the slave are stationary states.
-Moreover, the reflecting force is transmitted in scale environment with $F{op} = -\beta F_L$ ( $\beta = 1/10$ ).
+Fig. 8 shows the time responses of end-effector position of the Locked-System with the master, the Fig. 9 shows the time responses of reflection force from environment.
+In the Fig. 9, the grasping object comes and contacts with environment in case of the master and the slave are stationary states.
+Moreover, the reflecting force is transmitted in scale environment with $F{op} = -\beta F_L \ (\beta = 1/10).$